Nohac/dncli/readme.md

 > Move cursor to desired drop zone and left click

 ## Build instructions
-> Note: Qt5 and above is required to build
+> Note: Qt5 or above is required to build

 ```bash
 qmake